AdobeDocs/audience-manager.en/help/using/features/traits/trait-details-page.md

 ## Basic Information {#section_4437F7E7D981446F8A7789141916528F}

 The [!UICONTROL Basic Information] section shows details about required and optional fields you completed when building the trait.
-This includes things like the trait ID, description, data source, and other metadata.
+This includes things like the trait type, trait ID, description, data source, and other metadata.
 These details vary depending on trait type (folder, onboarded, or rule-based).

 ![](assets/basicInfo.png)